 PWC annually tests for 118 elements and contaminants regulated by the EPA and meets or surpasses all the standard requirements annually.
-Your drinking water including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
+Your drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+However, the presence of contaminants does not necessarily indicate that water poses a health risk.

 We understand that reports of contaminants in local water sources cause concerns about the safety of our drinking water.
 Unregulated synthetic or naturally occurring chemicals, are not commonly monitored by water utilities.
-Those identified in our area are GenX and 1,4 Dioxane.
-While the EPA does not require monitoring for unregulated contaminants, we sample at least quarterly for GenX and other unregulated contaminants.
+Those identified in our area include GenX and 1,4-dioxane.
+While the EPA has not required monitoring for unregulated contaminants, we sample at least quarterly for GenX and other unregulated contaminants.

-The reports of GenX being discharged into the Cape Fear River are below the PWC/ Fayetteville service area and not where we take water from the river to treat.
-However, instances of GenX and related contaminants (perfluorinated chemicals) have been found in our sampling.
-Traces of GenX found are considerably below the Science Board Advisory limit of 140 parts per trillion (for comparison, 1 part per trillion is approximately the equivalent of one drop of water in 10 million gallons).
-Traces of other related contaminants are considerably below the limit of 70 parts per trillion.
+The reports of GenX being discharged into the Cape Fear River are below the PWC/Fayetteville water service area and more than 20 miles downstream of where we take water from the river to treat.
+However, instances of GenX and other Per- and polyfluoroalkyl substances (PFAS) have been found in our sampling.
+Traces of GenX found are considerably below the Science Board Advisory limit of 10 parts per trillion (for comparison, 1 part per trillion is approximately the equivalent of one drop of water in 10 million gallons).
+The EPA has recently announced proposed drinking water standards for six PFAS with a final rule expected sometime in 2023.
+PWC is currently monitoring these proposals and are actively preparing to meet these new, more stringent standards.

-1,4-Dioxane has been detected in the Cape Fear River as well as other areas in our region, state and nation.
-The EPA currently has no standards for 1,4- Dioxane and has not yet issued regulated safe limits.
-However, PWC monitors levels monthly, and levels remain below the EPA advisory lifetime health goal (minimal risk level) for drinking water.
-Since 1,4-Dioxane cannot be removed through our existing traditional water treatment process, we have partnered with other communities and NCDEQ to get this compound regulated and out of the Cape Fear River.
+1,4-dioxane has been detected in the Cape Fear River as well as other areas in our region, state and nation.
+The EPA currently has no standards for 1,4-dioxane and has not yet issued regulated safe limits.
+However, PWC monitors 1,4-dioxane levels in our drinking water monthly, and levels remain below the EPA advisory lifetime health goal (minimal risk level) for drinking water.
+Since 1,4-dioxane cannot be removed through our existing traditional water treatment process, we have partnered with other communities and the NCDEQ to get this compound regulated and out of the Cape Fear River.
 This is the fastest and most effective way to remove the contaminants.

-PWC has funded research which has identified multiple sources of 1,4 Dioxane (typically industrial discharges that pass untreated through wastewater treatment facilities) in order to reduce or eliminate it so there will be no long-term exposure to our customers.
-As a result of this research, sources in communities upstream of Fayetteville have been identified and they are now required to monitor monthly for 1,4-Dioxane in their wastewater treatment facility discharges.
+PWC has funded research which has identified multiple sources of 1,4-dioxane (typically industrial discharges that pass untreated through wastewater treatment facilities) to reduce or eliminate it so there will be no long-term exposure to our customers.
+As a result of this research, sources in communities upstream of Fayetteville have been identified and they are now required by the state to monitor monthly for 1,4-dioxane in their wastewater treatment facility discharges.

 In 2021, PWC continued to advocate for the safety of our drinking water.
 PWC joined with several environmental organizations, taking legal action against state regulatory agencies to improve response/responsibility for industrial polluters in the Cape Fear River.
-This was specifically pertaining to the response to the City of Greensboro's responsibility of the wastewater discharge that includes the industrial pollutant 1,4 Dioxane.
-As a result of the action, PWC was successful in getting the state to impose stricter discharge limits, higher penalties for exceeding those limits, and additional monitoring.
+This was specifically pertaining to the City of Greensboro's responsibility for the wastewater discharge that includes the industrial pollutant 1,4-dioxane.
+As a result of this action, PWC was successful in getting the state to impose stricter discharge limits, higher penalties for exceeding those limits and additional monitoring.

-PWC is also currently conducting a water treatment pilot using a granulated carbon to determine its effectiveness of removing contaminants such as 1,4 Dioxane, GenX and other contaminants from our source water.
+PWC is also currently conducting a water treatment pilot using a granulated carbon to determine its effectiveness of removing contaminants such as 1,4-dioxane, GenX, and others as part of our water treatment process.